EmanHamam/Console_EMS-APP/README.md

 # EMS (Examination Management System)

-A comprehensive .NET console-based Examination Management System built with clean architecture principles.
+A comprehensive .NET console-based Examination Management System built in C# with clean architecture principles.
 This application allows students to take practice and final exams with interactive question management.

 ---